jsta/Field-to-Model/docs/source/tem_ee3_fire.rst

-TEM Warming Experiment (TEM Introduction and hands-on exercises)
+TEM Disturbance Experiment (Fire breakout group)
 ================================================

 What are we trying to model?